Frequently Asked Questions

 Okay, I'm interested.
 What's next?

-Click Here to complete our enrollment form.
-If you are not ready to enroll yet, complete our contact form and an MCAG representative will contact you shortly.
+Click Here and enter your access code, then you may complete our enrollment form.
+The access code can be found on a communication from MCAG or one of our strategic partners.
+If you have not received an access code or are not yet ready to enroll, complete our contact form and an MCAG representative will contact you shortly.
 Or, give us a call at 800-355-0466 or email us at firstname.lastname@example.org.

 What is this settlement about?